Posted in Developing Psychic Abilities / The Spirit World on 10. Aug, 2010

 It depends on who’s asking.

 If you’re interested in psychic abilities, then you can Google something I’ve written about (like developing psychic ability) and find me that way.
 Otherwise you won’t know about my spiritual side.
 And why would you?
-If you don’t inquire about my spiritual beliefs I am not going to shove it down your throat that I’m a spiritual person who believes in ghosts.
+If you don’t inquire about my spiritual beliefs I am not going to shove it down your throat that I’m a spiritual person who believes in Spirit Guides and psychic abilities.

 I’ve done that before.

-I got into an argument with a Catholic PhD nuclear physicist who wanted me to see that I was on the wrong path and doing people harm.
-I’m a very polite person, but I’ve reached the point now where I really do not care what intolerant people think of what I do.
+I got into an argument with a Catholic nuclear physicist who wanted me to see that I was on the wrong path and doing people harm.

-Although I maintained my composure on the outside when I was talking to him, the reality was that it did affect me and I came away from that exchange angry and drained that my beliefs and sanity was up for scrutiny.
+Although I maintained my composure on the outside when I was talking to him, the reality was that it did affect me and I came away from that exchange angry and drained that my beliefs were up for scrutiny.
 And the verdict was in: I was both stupid and crazy.
-I could easily have scrutinized his beliefs too and pointed out the potholes that I see in Christian literature and beliefs, but I was too polite for that, at the time.

 So, I select who I reveal myself to, in order to minimize drains on my energy.
 I also do not get into arguments or discussions about my work.